Graycliff

 The Graycliff estate was designed by Frank Lloyd Wright in 1926, and built between 1926 and 1931.
-It is located approximately 17 miles southwest of downtown Buffalo, New York, at 6472 Old Lake Shore Road in the hamlet of Highland-on-the-Lake, with a mailing address of Derby.
-Graycliff is sited on a bluff overlooking Lake Erie with sweeping views of downtown Buffalo and the Ontario shore.
-Graycliff is one of the most ambitious and extensive summer estates Wright ever designed.
-Graycliff is now fully restored and operates as a historic house museum, open for guided tours year round (with reduced activity during the winter months).
+It is approximately 17 miles southwest of downtown Buffalo, New York, at 6472 Old Lake Shore Road in the hamlet of Highland-on-the-Lake, with a mailing address of Derby.
+Situated on a bluff overlooking Lake Erie with sweeping views of downtown Buffalo and the Ontario shore, It is one of the most ambitious and extensive summer estates Wright designed.
+It is now fully restored and operates as a historic house museum, open for guided tours year round (with reduced activity during the winter).
 There is also a summer Market at Graycliff, free and open to the public on select Thursday evenings.
 Graycliff Conservancy is run by Executive Director Anna Kaplan, who was hired in 2019.

 History

 Graycliff was the summer home of Isabelle Reidpath Martin (1869–1945) and her husband, Buffalo entrepreneur Darwin D. Martin (1865–1935).
 Graycliff was the second of two complexes Frank Lloyd Wright designed for the couple, the first being the Martin House Complex, their city residence.
 By the time of Graycliff's commission, Wright and the Martins had been personal friends as well as clients for over twenty years.
 Between the time of the completion of the Martin House Complex and the construction of Graycliff grew a great long-term friendship, to the extent that the Martins provided financial assistance and other support to Wright as his career unfolded.

-In the early years of their long relationship, Darwin Martin was actively involved with the selection of Frank Lloyd Wright as the architect for the Larkin Administration Building, Wright's first major commercial project.
+In the early years of their long relationship, Darwin Martin was actively involved with selecting Frank Lloyd Wright as the architect for the Larkin Administration Building, Wright's first major commercial project.
 Martin was an executive with the Larkin Company, and Wright also designed houses in Buffalo for fellow Larkin Company executives William R. Heath and Walter V. Davidson.

 Isabelle R. Martin was the client of record for Graycliff, and it was designed by Wright for her pleasure.

 Graycliff is one of only five of Frank Lloyd Wright's designs that were built between 1925 and 1935, and the only Wright-designed structure built between Taliesin (1925) and Fallingwater (1936) using stone.
 Wright believed stone to be the only true building material and may be why he insisted the Martins incorporate it at Graycliff.
 Graycliff is considered to be one of Wright's most important mid-career works in his Organic Style.